Download a full copy by clicking here

-When an TFS representative makes an outbound telephone call to an individual’s mobile, direct dial or switchboard telephone number, confirmation of the individual’s name is acceptable for identification purposes.
+When an HPG representative makes an outbound telephone call to an individual’s mobile, direct dial or switchboard telephone number, confirmation of the individual’s name is acceptable for identification purposes.

 Before entering into any discussion with an individual which relates to information which is specific to a customer and/or individual person, including but not limited to:

 - A customers account;

 - Existing/previous transactions

 The HPG representative must ensure that the individual:

 - Their identity is verified by means of one item from the following Verification List;

 - Banking details.